 Disadvantages of Copy/Paste and HTML Table

-Though the above two methods are relatively easy to use, there are many practical problems in using them on your WordPress site.
+Though the above two methods are relatively easy to use, there are many practical problems when using with Classic editor.

 - Tables are not responsive.